 Tip: An all-white van photographs great and makes all the social media posts look dreamy, but in reality, white cabinets, walls, and bedding can get very dirty very quickly, especially if you have a pet!
 Keep that in mind if you choose a light color scheme!

 Aesthetic refers to the overall visual style and atmosphere created within the interior and exterior of a camper van.
 This aesthetic can vary widely based on personal preferences and design trends.
 Here are a few popular camper van aesthetics if you’re looking for inspo:

 Featuring vibrant colors, eclectic patterns, and a mix of textures, think colorful throw pillows, tapestries, hanging plants, and a cozy, laid-back vibe.
 Earthy tones and natural materials like rattan or macramé can enhance this look.

-Clean lines, a neutral color palette, and functional design characterize the modern minimalist camper van aesthetic.
+Clean lines, a neutral color palette, and functional design characterize the modern minimalist camper van decor.
 This style emphasizes simplicity and organization, with a focus on efficient use of space and clutter-free surroundings.

 Channel a cabin-like ambiance with wood accents, vintage-inspired textiles, and earthy colors.
 Rustic camper van decor might include reclaimed wood paneling, plaid fabrics, and lantern-style lighting.